 - Sustainability is a vital issue in university teaching

 - Sustainability is put into practice as an institutional principle at BOKU

 These pages provide information on those measures and initiatives in the field of sustainability that have already been realized at our university.

-As one of the first universities in Austria, BOKU -as University of Life- currently develops a strategy for sustainability in 2014-2018.
+As one of the first universities in Austria, BOKU -as University of Life- has developed a strategy for sustainability in 2014-2018.
 Information on the BOKU sustainability strategy 2019-2024 can be found here.

 Centre for Global Change and Sustainability

-The Centre for Global Change and Sustainability promotes sustainability at the BOKU and supports cooperation and research in the field of Global Change and sustainability at the BOKU.
+The Centre for Global Change and Sustainability promotes sustainability at BOKU and supports cooperation and research in the field of Global Change and sustainability.